Makes 2 x 50 gram bars

 - It is not recommended to use other emulsifying waxes as they lack conditioning that hair needs.

 - Cetyl alcohol thickens and helps with a silky glide, unlike stearic acid that can be draggy.
+That does not mean stearic acid cannot be used.

 - You can omit the panthenol & hydrolyzed proteins but make it up in your BTMS